digitalocean/do-markdownit/README.md

 This repo makes use of Jest to run all the tests, and you can run the full suite with `npm test`.

+We also have the `styles` directory, which contains the SCSS files provided by the package to style all the custom functionality this plugin provides, as well as core Markdown styles.

-We also make use of ESLint to enforce a consistent style of code, as well as checking that JSDoc comments are present with valid types and descriptions.
-You can run the linter with `npm run lint`.
+We also make use of ESLint and Stylelint to enforce a consistent style of code, as well as checking that JSDoc comments are present with valid types and descriptions.
+You can run the linter for both JS and SCSS with `npm run lint`, or using `npm run lint:js` and `npm run lint:scss` respectively.

+Both linters also support auto-fixing some issues, and this can be invoked with `npm run lint:fix`, or by using `npm run lint:fix:js` and `npm run lint:fix:scss` for the relevant files.

 ### Pull Requests & Issues